jondkelley/eco_aprs_weather/README.md

 If you do not see station data, possible solutions involve:

 * Check the Ecowitt WX Station configuration settings
-* Ensure the path field says exactly "data/report"
+* Ensure the path field says exactly "data/report", other values don't work.
 * Ensure the computer running this software does not have any sort of Firewall enabled
 * Verifying your network configuration and trying again